heff/repo-health/README.md

 * Input a repo, it will scan it and report back
 * Last x repos' scanned
 * Hall of shame/fame
-* Track history of score
+* Track history score of repo over time
+* See the health of popular projects (jQuery, backbone, yeoman)